Golden Horse Memorial Archway in the City of Kunming

 - Kunming is the major transportation and economic link between China, Southeast Asia, and India.

-- Opening in 2012, the Changshui International Airport is the 4th largest in China.
+- Opening in 2012, the Changshui International Airport is one of the largest in China.

 - A new city center in the suburb of Chenggong has a population of approximately two million and is the location of the city government and fourteen universities.